ammufeezzz/Taskify/README.md

 ### AI Chatbot

-The chatbot is powered by Vercel AI SDK with Groq using the GPT-OSS (Open Source GPT) 120B model.
+The chatbot is powered by Vercel AI SDK with Groq using an advanced AI model.
 It uses function calling for:

 - **Creating and updating issues** - Natural language task creation with automatic field resolution
 - **Managing projects** - Create, update, and manage project containers